Things to Know

 Stay Current at UNCG

-You must complete at least one class per semester at UNCG to stay current (Spring & Fall).
-If you do not enroll for a semester, or if you withdraw from all of your classes for a semester, you will be considered an inactive student.
+If you do not enroll for more than two semesters, or if you withdraw from all of your classes for a semester, you will be considered an inactive student.

 - You will not receive regular advising emails.